 Concern for each individual student is at the heart of the College's philosophy.
 The College believes care for students is best effected by a partnership between home and school.

-Every student belongs to a Form class containing approximately 25 students.
-The Form class teacher has first responsibility for his/her students and he/she is a vital link between school and home.
-During the first three or four weeks of the year, each student's Form teacher will make contact with student caregivers by 'phone, if this is possible, to introduce themselves and establish lines of communication.
+Every student belongs to a Mentoring Group containing approximately 16 students.
+The Mentor teacher has first responsibility for his/her students and he/she is a vital link between school and home.
+During the first three or four weeks of the year, each student's Mentor teacher will make contact with student caregivers by phone, if this is possible, to introduce themselves and establish lines of communication.
 We hope that parents will feel free to ask for information or discuss any causes for concern with these teachers; we believe that this sort of link works powerfully for the benefit of students.

 We encourage both students and caregivers to use the Tararua College logbook system.
 Every student is issued with a logbook to record their homework and to act as a means of passing messages between parents and teachers.
 Apart from Year 13 students, all students are required to have the logbook signed weekly by their parents, and staff check these.

 We will contact you whenever the need arises at school.
 Likewise, we appreciate being informed of problems at home which may affect a student's performance at school.

 House Deans are responsible for administrative support and pastoral care of students.
 They also deal with discipline matters in conjunction with the Deputy Principals.
 A full-time Counsellor provides a confidential and professional counselling service to students.
 He is assisted by the College Health Nurse, who runs a free and confidential service for all students.